by Jo Miller

 Place blank between centers:

-Use a 4-prone drive center – since a 2-pronged center is more likely to split the wood.
-To drive the center into the wood, he uses scrap pipe (Lowes will give you left over pieces), puts a cap on it and uses this to pound in the drive.
-Its important that 2 of the prongs line up with the grain while the other 2 prongs go across grain.
+Use a 4-prone drive center – since a 2-pronged center is more likely to split and dig into the wood as you’re turning.
+To drive the center into the wood, he uses a 7” long scrap of ¾” ID steel pipe (Lowes will give you left over pieces), puts a pipe cap on it and uses this to pound in the drive.
+It’s important that 2 of the prongs line up with the grain while the other 2 prongs go across grain.

 Turning the blank:

-On the bottom (head stock), rough shape the bowl and put on a tenon.
+On the bottom (tailstock side), rough shape the bowl and the location of the tenon.
+Initial cuts are easiest accomplished for Glenn by pointing the gouge at 11:30 or between 11 and 12 on the clock.
+After the uneven surfaces are roughed off Glenn starts to cut gliding on the bevel with the flute pointed at 10 to shape the bowl and tenon.
 Since the wood will move when drying, remember to make the tenon oversized- both in depth and diameter.
 Shoot for ~15% greater than the smallest size of your chuck.
 He doesn’t recommend making a recessed tenon since it is more likely to split the wood.
 On green wood, compressive force is stronger than expansive forces.
 Once the tenon is formed and bowl round, you can increase the speed of the lathe.
-Continue to look for cracks or flaws.
+Take your time and cut the tenon with a spindle gouge to ensure you have a very clean cut and a clean inside corner for the chuck to fit.
+He is avoiding torn end grain which can cause the blank to wobble when rotated and placed in the chuck.
+Continue to look for cracks or flaws that may become dangerous.
 You may have to change the shape of your bowl as you go to accommodate these.
 If you are making a functional bowl, you will want the base to be ~40% the size of the top diameter.

 Drying the blank and returning:

 Reverse the bowl and secure in the chuck.
-Use a cone Center to support the bowl until the weight is even all around.
-Go across the rim first.
-Remove the cone and finish the inside of the bowl to the desired thickness.
+Again, balance the end grain and side grain in the chuck jaws.
+Use a cone Center on the live center to support the bowl until the weight is even all around.
+Go across the rim first and cut it flat.
+True up the outside of the bowl if necessary.
+Remove the cone and finish turning the inside of the bowl to the desired thickness.
+Then sand the inside and outside.
 Then remove the tenon.
-For a functional bowl , finish with Mahoney’s oil 2 x 24 hr apart.
+For a functional bowl he finishes with Mahoney’s Walnut oil, 2 coats applied 24 hours apart.